mapbox/stork/docs/setting-up-a-stork-service.md

 - Build and upload stork's default Docker images to ECR in each region
 - Bundle stork's own code into a `.zip` file and upload it to your buckets in each region
-- Create a CloudFormation stack in each region named `stork-production`